T-DEV16/ML-Group-Project-8/README.md

 # ML-Group-Project-8: Pothole Detection on the Jetson Nano

 ## Introduction
 With the new era of autonomous vehicles, there is an ever growing necessity for autonomous road safety and road defect detection.
 Our objective in this project is to develop machine learning models which detect potholes in roads, a small step towards making autonomous driving safer.
 The data we are currently planning to use comes from the Brazilian National Department of Transport Infrastructure, and consists of 2235 images of highways in the states of Espírito Santo, Rio Grande do Sul and the Federal District from 2014 to 2017.
 The resolution of the images is at least 1280x729 with a 16:9 aspect ratio.
-We hope to train deep convolutional neural networks and potentially other machine learning models to consistently identify potholes in new road images, with the end-goal of real time video inference using a Jetson Nano.
-We will also consider many data preprocessing methods such as image masking/transforming and scaling in our pipeline to further optimize our models.
+We hope to train deep convolutional neural networks and also an SVM image classification/object detection to consistently identify potholes in new road images, with the end-goal of real time video inference using a Jetson Nano.
+We will also consider many data preprocessing methods such as image masking/transforming, hog extraction, negative image extractiongreyscale extraction, and scaling in our pipeline to further optimize our models.
 Our hypothesis is that a sufficiently large deep convolutional neural network is capable of accurately classifying road defects, and we hope to optimize its performance with what we have learned in class and previous work in the field.

 ## Methods